aramis-lab/clinicadl/docs/Train/Patch.md

 </pre>

 !!! note "Level of performance"
-    The performances are obtained at two different levels: patch-level and image-level.
+    The performance metrics are obtained at two different levels: patch-level and image-level.
     Patch-level performance corresponds to an evaluation in which all patches are considered to be independent.
-    However it is not the case, and what is more interesting is the evaluation on the image-level, for which the predictions of patch-level were [assembled](./Details.md#soft-voting).
+    However it is not the case, and what is more interesting is the evaluation at the image-level, for which the predictions of patch-level were [assembled](./Details.md#soft-voting).

-## `train patch multicnn` - Train one classification CNN per patche location
+## `train patch multicnn` - Train one classification CNN per patch location

-Contrary to the preceding pipeline in which all patch locations were used as input of one unique CNN, with this option one CNN is trained per patch location.
-Then the result
+Contrary to the preceding pipeline in which all patch locations were used as input of a unique CNN, with this option a CNN is trained per patch location.
+Then the result **@TODO**

 The output of each CNN is a vector of size equals to the number of classes in this dataset.
 This vector can be preprocessed by the [softmax function](https://pytorch.org/docs/master/generated/torch.nn.Softmax.html)